RafaMMas/IberianFishHSMs/README.md

 to both Machine Learning models (i.e., ANN-MLPs, RFs, SVMs) and statistical methods (i.e., GAMs).
 A similar procedure was followed in the development of the Habitat Suitability Curves/Criteria (HSCs) and Fuzzy Rule-Based Systems (FRBSs).
-This approach lead to different sets of relevant cover types in each model, although a core group of important cover types is expected to be shared across models.
+This approach leads to different sets of relevant cover types in each model, although a core group of important cover types is expected to be shared across models.
 The function `ListSelectedCoverTypes` allows inspecting the selected cover